 Methodology

-Our stability score measures price volatility, beta relative to the S&P 500, and earnings consistency over the trailing twelve months.
-Stocks scoring 75 or higher are in the top quartile for stability — the least volatile names in our universe.
+Our low volatility score measures price volatility, beta relative to the S&P 500, and earnings consistency over the trailing twelve months.
+Stocks scoring 75 or higher are in the top quartile for low volatility — the least volatile names in our universe.

 We overlay a minimum quality score of 60 to ensure the low volatility is backed by strong fundamentals.
 A stock can be low-volatility simply because no one trades it (illiquidity); our quality requirement filters these out and focuses on genuinely defensive businesses.

 Stocks must also carry a Hold, Buy, or Strong Buy rating — we include Hold because some of the safest stocks may trade at fair value (not a screaming buy) but still serve an important defensive role in portfolios.
-Rankings are sorted by stability score.
+Rankings are sorted by low volatility score.

 Read our full methodology for a detailed explanation of the 6-factor model, factor weights, and data sources.